 - The Field Alliance (TFA)

-Most activities are implemented in close cooperation with organisations and the governments in Cambodia, China, Lao PDR, Myanmar, Thailand and Vietnam.
+Most activities were implemented in close cooperation with organisations and the governments in Cambodia, China, Lao PDR, Myanmar, Thailand and Vietnam.

 Working with both governmental agencies at different levels and with civil society organisations (CSOs) increases the opportunity to change behaviours and policies at all levels of society.
 Informed and empowered farmers, consumers and local community leaders enhance change from the bottom-up, while strengthening of regulatory control and enforcement of legislation simultaneously addresses the issues from the top-down.